borntofrappe/fullstack-d3/README.md

 In practice:

-- the values are formatted to consider fewer decimal numbers, with a fixed notation
+- the values are formatted to consider fewer decimal numbers with a fixed notation

 - the metrics are displayed with labels distinct from the value of the connected property. `windSpeed` is displayed as `Wind Speed`, `visibility` as `Visibility` and `pressure` as `Atmospheric pressure`

 - each metric is accompanied by a heading displaying the unit of measure

-- each metric is accompanied by a gauge, highlighting the value in the context of the dataset, and where the value fits in the domain
+- each metric is accompanied by a small graphic highlighting the value in the context of the dataset, where the value fits in the domain

-It is important to note a distinction introduced with the `drawMetric` function.
-The script initially sets up the dashboard with the necessary HTML and SVG elements.
-In `drawMetric`, then, the idea is to change the contents, the appearance of the elements with the specific day.

 The project highlights a few methods from the D3 library:

-- `d3.scaleQuantize` is helpful to create a scale mapping a continuous domain to a discrete range.
+- `d3.scaleQuantize` to create a scale mapping a continuous domain to a discrete range.

   For the label above the gauge component, the idea is to display one of five options, from very low to very high, according to where the value fits in the domain.